 The advantages and drawbacks are obviously also mixed, as they incorporate elements of both distance learning and face-to-face instruction.
 Usually, programs that offered mixed delivery will be predominantly distance learning with an element of face-to-face coaching–usually a multi-day seminar at one of the training program’s facilities scattered around the country (and possibly overseas, as well).

-Most programs today are mixed delivery, as many students prefer the more academic portion of their life coach training to take place at home and on their own schedule while still having the opportunity to have the full coaching experience face-to-face.
+While more and more programs are switching to fully remote learning, plenty of programs today still offer mixed delivery.
+Many students prefer the more academic portion of their life coach training to take place at home and on their own schedule while still having the opportunity to have the full coaching experience face-to-face.